 What is a Patent License Agreement?
 Your ticket to new product development.

-Basic and applied research performed at Army, Air Force, and Navy laboratories often produces novel inventions that have commercial value.
+Basic and applied research performed at Army, Air Force, and Navy laboratories, or by health care researchers at the Department of Veterans Affairs, often results in novel inventions that have commercial value.

 Once protected, the rights to those technologies are available for licensing to businesses for new product development and sales.

 The customers for these new products can be military or civilian as many of the inventions have dual uses.
-TechLink assists the Department of Defense by actively marketing its available patented technologies to prospective companies and facilitating license agreements.
+TechLink assists the Department of Defense and the VA by actively marketing its available patented technologies to prospective companies and facilitating license agreements.

 Get our free guide to technology transfer and learn why and how to license technology from federal laboratories.
 Click here to download it for free right now.

-By signing a patent license from a defense laboratory, a business can manufacture or use the invention in their products with the right to bar others without a license from doing the same.
+By signing a patent license from a federal laboratory, a business can manufacture or use the invention in their products with the right to bar others without a license from doing the same.

-A business who signs a patent license often also receives additional supporting materials, e.g., software code, drawings, use cases, or prototypes.
+A business who signs a patent license often also receives additional supporting materials, e.g., software code, drawings, test and trials data, use cases, or prototypes.

-Each patent license agreement is individually negotiated between representatives from the respective defense laboratories and the prospective licensee (business).
+Each patent license agreement is individually negotiated between representatives from the respective federal laboratories and the prospective licensee (business).

 For example, Truston Technologies, a small business based in Maryland, has sold over $85 million of port security barriers to public and private customers worldwide since licensing the barrier technology from the Navy in 2008.